nimbleapproach/argo-demo/sso/README.md

 - Fill out the form as follows, replace the host name as necessary:

   ![add repo](./img/createOAuth.png)
-- You will see something like this:
+- You will then see something like this when you register the app:

   ![add repo](./img/createdOAuthApp.png)
 - Take note of the client id